HELLSNAKES/the-beautiful-bot/README.md

  - [x] The bot crashes if there is no beatmap image
  - [ ] Stars overflow (visual error)
  - [ ] General tweaking (for example spacing, sizes,quality,etc)
+ - [ ] Merge the getBeatmapData function and the asynchronous createCard function into one async function
+ - [ ] Change all text alignment to center alignment to avoid several visual errors
  - Note: Testing hasn't started yet.
 So if you find any bugs please contact me (or open an issue on github)